-I have two broad research interests: Family and sexual orientation
+I have three broad research interests: Family, gender, and sexual orientation

 Feel free to contact me with questions or suggestions at slt35 at psu dot edu